Hans Ernst Karl, Graf von Zieten: Sixth Coalition

+In the following winter campaign on French soil, Zieten, now part of Kleist Corps of Blücher's army and since December 8, 1813, a lieutenant general, repeatedly found himself in action at crucial moments with his newly formed troops (mainly Silesians), particularly on February 14, 1814, in the Battle of Vauchamps, where, after driving Marmont back to Fromentieres the day before, he was encircled by Napoleon himself at Vauchamps and had to retreat to the main body after exceedingly brave and prudent resistance under heavy losses that nearly exhausted his brigade.

+On March 9 at Laon, at the head of the cavalry of Yorck's and Kleist's Corps (30 squadrons), he executed a large-scale night flanking maneuver through marshy terrain in a brilliant manner, leading to a complete victory.
+Zieten’s troops captured the majority of the 45 cannons and 131 supply wagons taken during the Battle of Laon.
+After the first Battle for Paris, he took command of the second army corps in place of Kleist's.

+Hundred Days

 During the Waterloo Campaign of 1815, Lieutenant-General von Zieten commanded the Prussian I Corps.
-The corps fought a holding action against the French on 15 June, and was heavily engaged against the French the next day at the Battle of Ligny, and then again two days later on June 18 at the Battle of Waterloo.
+The corps fought a holding action against the French on 15 June, and was heavily engaged against the French the next day at the Battle of Ligny, and then again two days later on 18 June at the Battle of Waterloo.

 On 1 July, Zieten's I Corps participated in the Battle of Issy just outside the walls of Paris.
 At the end of the campaign on 7 July, his corps was granted the honour of being the first major Coalition force to enter Paris.

+Later life

 King Frederick William III of Prussia granted Zieten the title of Graf, or count, on 3 September 1817.
 At the age of 69, he was promoted to Generalfeldmarschall on 9 September 1839.
 Zieten died in Warmbrunn.